-Online authentication provides emergency access for users with missing or damaged tokens.
-Even with a missing token, users can continue to have two-factor authentication using an online emergency access tokencode, an 8-character alphanumeric code generated by Authentication Manager.
+Users with missing or damaged tokens can continue to have two-factor authentication using an online emergency access tokencode, an 8-character alphanumeric code generated by Authentication Manager.

 Note: Emergency online authentication to RSA authentication agents is supported for Authentication Manager users who lose or misplace the device that has the RSA SecurID Authenticate app.
 Emergency online authentication is not supported for additional authentication on the Cloud Authentication Service.

 The format of the online emergency access tokencode is determined by the token policy of the associated security domain.
 For example, if the security domain’s token policy allows special characters, the online emergency access tokencode can include special characters.

 You cannot assign an online emergency access tokencode to a user with an expired token.
 If a user has an expired token, assign a new token, and then provide temporary access.
 For instructions, see Provide an Offline Emergency Passcode.

 The following table lists the types of online emergency access tokencodes.
 Both tokencode types replace the tokencode generated by the user’s token.